j-miet/lan-server/README.md

-# A small LAN server tool for Linux
+# Simple and compact LAN server tool for Linux

 <p align="center">
   <img src="docs/images/webUI.png" alt="Server webUI index.html "><br>
-  <em>Frontend UI, minus the top-right logout button (captured with 50% zoom to fit everything)</em>
+  <em>Frontend UI index page (captured with 50% browser zoom to fit everything)</em>
 </p>

 ---

-- Backend server runs on C23 (gcc compiles with `-std=gnu2x` flag), build on top of Linux network API, no third-party dependencies
+- Backend server runs on C23 (gcc compiles with `-std=gnu2x` flag) build on top of Linux network socket API, *no third-party dependencies
 - Frontend browser UI runs on vanilla Html + Css + JS

-    - needs some visual polishing, but functionality-wise it fetches and updates as expected
+\* a sqLite database file will be added at some point (for logging, saving and adding tags to bookmark links etc.), which does require sqlite tooling via sudo apt install.
+So currently no dependencies, but this is just a heads up for the eventual change.

 > While the server itself is for Linux only, Windows users can easily run it inside [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
 >